Last updated on June 7th, 2018

 Step 5 – Epoxy the Coupler Nuts in Place

 Now it’s time to set the coupler nuts in the epoxy.

 I used a popsicle stick to locate the coupler nuts in place while the epoxy dried.
 It worked perfectly (to my surprise, honestly).
 By the way, use some electrical tape to seal the bottom of the coupler nuts to avoid any epoxy getting in there.
 Just install them one by one.
 I used quick epoxy, which I recommend for this type of job.
 Since it dries in around 5 minutes, the epoxy was pretty much hard by the time I was satisfied with the position of the nut.
 That way I could install the next one straight away.

-For the last layer, I used a pinch of black pigment in the resin to give it a special touch.
-I already had the pigment laying around.
+For the last layer, a pinch of black pigment in the resin gives it a special touch.
+I already had the pigment lying around.
 Unless you want to experiment, it isn’t necessary.
 In any case, make sure your mag well vise is perfectly leveled in all directions before laying the last layer!
 That way the epoxy will self-level and cure flat with the base.
 If you have a milling machine at hand, you can slightly overflow it and later mill it flat like I did.
 If not, I’d honestly slightly under-fill it so you don’t have to sand or machine any epoxy away.

 Step 6 – Flatten the Base

 I used a milling machine to leave the base perfectly flat, so I wasn’t too concerned with the finish of the last layer.
 If that isn’t an option for you, you might want to simply be extra careful with the positioning of the couplers and the last layer or epoxy so that it self-levels naturally.

 By the way, if anyone has any tips for avoiding bubbles in quick-setting epoxy, I’m all ears.
 I hate how it’s always full of tiny little pinholes.

 Step 7 – Make a Guide for the Vise’s Holes